mastercomfig/mastercomfig/docs/next_steps/troubleshoot.md

 ## Black artifacts all over the screen on Linux

-This is a bug with later versions of Mesa.
+This is a bug with later versions of Mesa (versions 20.2.0 and onwards).
 You can fix it by setting the following in `autoexec.cfg`:

 ```c
 mat_phong 1
 mat_specular 1
 mat_bumpmap 1
 ```
+Note that this bug should be fixed as of [Mesa version 21.0](https://gitlab.freedesktop.org/mesa/mesa/-/issues/3514#note_841674), but your distro may not have an up to date version.

 ## %killername% and other HUD bugs